All motifs

 The autumn chill that wakes me up

-The chill operates in several registers: the physical cold of autumn, the cold of the body after death, and the emotional chill of realizing a loved one is aging and mortal.
+The chill operates in several registers: the physical cold of autumn, the cold of the body after death, and the emotional chill of realising a loved one is aging and mortal.

 Structuraldeathmultiple-registers